irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Dodge amount you gain stays with you forever, so you can try to avoid picking up ammo boxes if your dodge chance and health are maxed, to avoid them from rolling negative effects.

 ### Build(s) to try
-Barebone skills - Bullseye for armor gating, and additional dodge and healing skills are highly recomended.
+Barebone skills - Bullseye for armor gating, and additional dodge and healing skills are highly recommended.
 Up you go is almost mandatory to avoid instant deaths after revives.

 Build 1 - Ultimate ammo guy. https://pd2builder.netlify.app/?s=016V1400c11Q0-82h5g00g100&p=9&a=0&t=j&d=0
 Embrace ammo supportive playstyle.
 Using ammo bags for yourself will not be required since you already have enough ammo from Fully Loaded and Crits combo, but your teammates might thank you.
 Keep your total detection <25.